A general framework to test gravity using galaxy clusters III: Observable-mass scaling relations in $f(R)$ gravity: Results

 \subsubsection{Temperature scaling relations}

 The results for the gas temperature scaling relations are shown in Fig.~\ref{fig:T_gas}.
 The non-radiative data is displayed in the left two columns and the full-physics data is shown in the right two columns.
 For all models and hydrodynamical schemes, the data follows a power-law behaviour, as expected from the self-similar model.
-The correlation is particularly tight for the non-radiative runs.
-These contain gas and dark matter particles, but do not feature baryonic processes such as cooling, stellar and black hole feedback and star formation.
+The correlation is particularly tight for the non-radiative data, with an overall scatter of 7\%.
+The non-radiative runs contain gas and dark matter particles, but do not feature baryonic processes (apart from basic hydrodynamics) such as radiative cooling, stellar and black hole feedback and star formation.
 It is therefore expected that the thermodynamical properties can be largely determined from the gravitational potential, which is observed in the results.
-On the other hand, there is a greater amount of scatter in the halo data for the full-physics runs, and the gas temperature is typically higher.
-This can be explained by the inclusion of feedback mechanisms which act as a further source of heating of the surrounding gas and cause some departures from self-similarity.
+On the other hand, there is $\sim10\%$ overall scatter in the full-physics data, and the gas temperature is typically higher.
+This can be explained by the inclusion of feedback mechanisms which act as an additional source of heating of the surrounding gas and cause some departures from self-similarity.
+These mechanisms have a stronger effect on lower-mass haloes, resulting in a particularly high ($10$-$20\%$) scatter for these objects.

 For the effective density approach, Eq.~(\ref{eq:temp_equiv_eff}) is expected to hold: the temperature is predicted to be equal for haloes in GR and $f(R)$ gravity with the same dynamical mass.
 In Fig.~\ref{fig:T_gas}, the non-radiative and full-physics results from our effective catalogue are shown in the first and third columns from the left, respectively.
 For both F6 and F5, there is excellent agreement with the GR data, with typical agreement $\lesssim5\%$.
 This agreement for the non-radiative data backs up the findings from \citet{He:2015mva}, while the full-physics results do not show clear evidence for a departure from Eq.~(\ref{eq:temp_equiv_eff}) caused by feedback processes and cooling.
 These results agree with the self-similar model predictions: two haloes in $f(R)$ gravity and GR which have the same dynamical mass $M_{\rm dyn}$ (and therefore the same radius $R_{500}^{\rm eff}$) also have the same gravitational potential, $\phi = GM_{\rm dyn}/R_{500}^{\rm eff}$.